regisBafutwabo/Exitar/README.md

 ### What is this repository for? ###

 This is Exitar's repository.
 Exitar is a simple 2D side scroller html5 game developed using Phaser Game engine for Game Programming Project.
-Exitar works for this company in charge of finding a way out of any type of worst case scenario that could happen to any environment or building.
-Exitar specialization is getting through any type of disaster by finding a way out in a certain amount of time.We will use Firebase as our web contents hosting.

 ### How do I get set up? ###